Aerodyne-Jazz/Debian-13-BTRFS-Install-Guide/BTRFS_Timeshift_Grub-BTRFS.md

 Yes, technically.
 The catch is that Debian 13 does not provide an out-of-the-box option for `btrfs` subvolume creation during installation.
 It only creates a `/` and `/home` subvolume when `btrfs` is selected, which is a totally viable option when paired with `btrfs-assistant` for snapshots, but we want additional subvolumes created.
 Additionally we want to use `Timeshift` as our snapshots scheduler, which requires some further tweaks, so we will be performing a manual installation.

-It is still common for Debian desktop installs to go with an `ext4` filesysem, which is a rocksolid choice in its own right due to it being a well tested and optimized.
+It is still common for Debian desktop installs to go with an `ext4` filesysem, which is a rocksolid choice in its own right due to it being well tested and optimized.
 Since `btrfs` is newer in comparison, and [still has certain features that are unstable or unrefined](https://btrfs.readthedocs.io/en/latest/Status.html), it is still not the ideal choice for what the Debian project predominately serves.
 This is why there aren't feature rich options for a `btrfs` subvolume setup in their installer yet.
 However, by sticking to the stable features of `btrfs`, we can still enjoy the benefits of this file system without issues.

 ## What is Timeshift?